-Why Women Are Divided About Boycotting Twitter Today | Fast Company
+Why Women Are Divided About Boycotting Twitter Today

 Support for McGowan poured in all day, long after her 12-hour suspension had come to an end, prompting Twitter to meekly defend its terms of services.
 As many pointed out, Neo-Nazis and men who make death threats have managed to elude suspension.
 The Los Angeles Times reminded us that Fox Business Network anchor Lou Dobbs tweeted the phone number and address of Jessica Leeds, who accused Donald Trump of groping her.
 Twitter did not suspend his account in that instance.

 The atmosphere seemed ripe for a grand gesture.
-Then late last night, software engineer Kelly Ellis called for women to boycott Twitter.
-The idea took off and yielded the unwieldy hashtag #WomenBoycottTwitter.
-It’s a protest initiative that has left women on Twitter divided in a couple different ways, however.
+Then late last night, editor Heidi N. Moore called for women to boycott Twitter.
+Although it started as something of a lark, the idea quickly turned into an all-inclusive mass initiative and yielded the unwieldy hashtag #WomenBoycottTwitter.
+It’s a protest that has left women on Twitter divided in a couple different ways, however.

 Big ups to those participating in #WomenBoycottTwitter but the foundation of my feminism is about NOT being silenced.